theicfire/doordash/esp_rtos/README.md

 - We no longer need a capacitor or pull up resistor tied to the button, because we can find the wakeup reason purely in software (as shown in this demo).

 This ESPNOW code is based on the [RTOS SDK example](https://github.com/espressif/ESP8266_RTOS_SDK/tree/master/examples/wifi/espnow).

+This is half-finished, and just a demo about what is possible.
+I'd need to port over the Arduino code to make this useful.

 # Setup and Programming
 The RTOS SDK instructions are pretty straightforward.
 Here are the instructions copied over and simplified: